 Barcelona is a city with a wide range of original leisure options that encourage you to visit time and time again.
 Overlooking the Mediterranean Sea, and famous for Gaudí and other Art Nouveau architecture, Barcelona is one of Europe’s trendiest cities.

-It’s a hub of new trends in the world of culture, fashion and cuisine.
+The city is a hub for new trends in the world of culture, fashion, and gastronomy.
 It combines the creativity of its artists and designers with respect and care for local traditions.
 The charm and slower pace of the old town, the avant-garde vibe of more modern neighbourhoods, and the fast pace of one of the world’s most visited cities coexist in Barcelona.

 What to visit